 The Certificate Training Program (CTP) is IHQSE’s most rigorous professional development program.
-While all CTP teams complete an improvement project the course is more focused on developing teams that can complete projects than the project itself.
+While all CTP teams complete an improvement project the course is more focused on developing teams that can complete projects than on the project itself.
 We believe that if we build a strong team, develop leadership skills and focus them on improvement efforts the team will be well positioned to complete projects in perpetuity.
 As such, we give priority to those teams that represent dyadic (physician/nurse/administrator) leadership of an ambulatory clinic or an inpatient unit or program.

 The program places special emphasis on:

 CTP is a rigorous 12-month professional development program.
 The longitudinal curriculum builds on itself and requires substantial in- and out-of-classroom effort.
 The program requires thoughtful development of a leadership structure, performance improvement strategy, and data-driven improvement work.
-Priority is given to teams representing units, programs or clinics and those that have a physician and nurse dyad.
+Priority is given to teams representing units, programs or clinics and those that have a physician and nurse/administrator dyad.
 Specifically, in order to graduate from CTP, participants must:

 Every core concept that is taught in class is immediately applied to a real-world project with the aid of a dedicated team coach to facilitate successful implementation.

 Jeffrey GlasheenIHQSE Director

 Everyone involved was inspiring, helpful and important in improving my leadership skills and my ability to interact with staff more effectively.

 CTP Participant 2018